peterle93/Customer-Churn-Prediction-with-Spark/README.md

 | Decision Tree Tuned|0.98497|0.98513|

 After tuning with various gridsearch parameters, Gradient Boosting remains the highest score of all the metrics and Random forest comes second.

+**Feature importance was calculated using the Logistic Regression model**

 ![Customer Churn Prediction with Spark](https://raw.githubusercontent.com/peterle93/Customer-Churn-Prediction-with-Spark/master/images/featurelr.png)